 An insured may assign the right to an indemnity payment for a crop(s) under a policy to a creditor(s) or other persons to whom the insured has a financial debt or other pecuniary obligation by using an Assignment of Indemnity.
+An assignment of indemnity is not applicable to any payment that is not an indemnity.
 The assignment(s) applies for all acreage of the crop covered by the policy.
 Each assignment must be executed on a policy basis (i.e., crop/county/policy).
 However, when one policy number covers multiple crops, one assignment may be used to cover the multiple crops in the county if each crop policy is listed separately on the assignment.